 Azimo Money Transfer to Nigeria

-Five Nigerian retail banks and the Central Bank of Nigeria have issued disclaimers against Azimo money transfer service, warning members of the public against using their services or do so at their own risk.
+Five Nigerian retail banks and the Central Bank of Nigeriaissued disclaimers against Azimo money transfer service in December 2020, warning members of the public against using their services or do so at their own risk.
 The Central Bank of Nigeria noted that Azimo is not a licensed money transfer operator in Nigeria.

 Founded in 2012, Azimo makes it easier for you to send money to Nigeria.
 It has raised more than $66 million from venture capitalists.
 It has a value of more than $200 million and is used by more than a million customers every month.